 - LCAN Planning Grants: are available for up to $20,000 to conduct a strategic planning process to organize and initiate a community-based Local College Access Network (LCAN).
 Planning Grants will be accepted at any time and are reviewed throughout the year.
 To learn more or apply for a planning grant visit www.micollegeaccess.org/lcan/grants/planning-grant.

-Startup Grants: of up to $50,000 are available to launch and formalize community-based Local College Access Networks (LCANs).
-Startup Grant funds may not be used for scholarships.
-Pending the availability of funds, Startup Grants will be awarded in October 2012.
-To learn more or apply for a startup grant visit www.micollegeaccess.org/grants/startup-grant.
+- LCAN Implementation Grants: of up to $60,000 over two years ($30,000 annually) are available to launch and support community-based Local College Access Networks (LCANs).
+Implementation Grants will be accepted at any time and reviewed throughout the year.
+To learn more or apply for an implementation grant visit www.micollegeaccess.org/lcan/grants/implementation-grant.

 - LCAN Continuous Improvement Grants: of up to $25,000 are available to support, grow and promote the sustainability of community-based local college access networks (LCANs) over the course of 12 months.
 As communities are ready for this grant, they are invited to apply by the Michigan College Access Network.
 Those LCANs that are invited to apply will have implemented the collective impact framework.
 A staff member of the Michigan College Access Network must sign off on all applications prior to submission.
 Uninvited applications cannot be entered into the online grant submission system.
 Continuous Improvement Grants will be accepted on a rolling basis.
 To learn more or apply for a Continuous Improvement Grant visit www.micollegeaccess.org/lcan/grants/continuous-improvement.